JetBrains/Qodana/topics/shl-docker-configuration.md

 7. Waits 20 seconds for infrastructure to become available
 8. Deploys Qodana application services: API, Audit, Git, Linters API, Report Processor, FUS, Frontend

-The installer exits after submitting all stacks.
+The `install-app` command exits after submitting all stacks.
 Services continue starting up in the background.

 The entire deployment process may take two or three minutes to complete.

-After the deployment, in your browser, navigate to the configured domain to receive access to %premlite%.

-Also, make sure that all services reached their desired replica count by running the following command:
+After the deployment, make sure that all services reached their desired replica count by running the following command:

 ```bash
 docker service ls \